-In legal terms, the term “theft” implies a person took property which belonged to somebody else with the intention of not returning it.
+In legal terms, the term “theft” implies a person took property that belonged to somebody else with the intention of not returning it.
 In this case, a maximum sentence of seven years imprisonment can be enforced if the case is particularly serious.

 If you been accused of burglary you may have entered the property as a trespasser and had an intention of theft or criminal damage.
 In this case, a maximum sentence can be up to 14 years imprisonment.